The Best 4 Tips for Tackling Halloween Candy [Updated 10/29/19 thanks to Shark Tank]

 If your kids are anything like mine, candy turns them into the Tasmanian Devil.
 Not to mention the known fact that too much sugar isn’t great for kids’ teeth or health.
 So, how do we as parents, and grandparents, handle this?

-Thankfully, we have several weeks to come up with a plan of attack.
-I’ve done quite a bit of research and due diligence and am offering up these three solutions to tackling the Halloween candy.
+With Halloween around the corner, it’s time to come up with a plan!
+I’ve done quite a bit of research and due diligence, and am offering up these four solutions to tackling the Halloween candy.